hitokiri-mata/katacoda-courses/kubernetes-extensibility/kudo/step3-create.md

 ✗ Add Trigger Plan: n
 ```

-These above add commands have created the entirety of the first-operator with the exception of the details in the template/deployment.yaml file.
-To complete this operator execute the following:
+These add commands have created the entirety of the first operator with the exception of the details in the *template/deployment.yaml* file.
+To complete this operator, execute the following:

 ```bash
 cat <<EOF > operator/templates/deployment.yaml